Director of Creative Arts: Mrs Kirsten Mortimer

 Art is important in the lives of the girls at Downe House.
 There is an enormous enthusiasm for the subject and excellent standards are achieved at all levels.

-All pupils study Art and Design for the first three years.
-The aim of the course is to enable the girls to develop the ability to appreciate the visual world and to respond in a personal and creative way.
-To this end pupils have the opportunity to work using a variety of subject matter and media and will develop skills to interpret and convey ideas and feelings using art, craft and design.
+All pupils study Art and Design for the first two years.
+This course enables pupils to develop the ability of appreciating the visual world and to respond in a personal and creative way.
+To this end, pupils have the opportunity to work using a variety of subject matter and media and will develop skills to interpret and convey ideas and feelings using art, craft and design.
 They also develop imaginative and creative powers and experimental, analytical and documenting skills.
 Pupils acquire a specialist vocabulary and the knowledge and understanding of the place of art, craft and design in history and in contemporary society.

-During the Remove and Lower Fourth the Art Curriculum is focused on giving pupils a comprehensive understanding of the basic elements of the subject: line, shape, form, colour, tone, pattern, and texture.
+During Remove and Lower Fourth, the art curriculum is focused on giving pupils a comprehensive understanding of the basic elements of the subject: line, shape, form, colour, tone, pattern, and texture.
 Pupils acquire sound technical skills and are taught how to demonstrate control of materials so that they can handle them inventively to communicate their ideas in visual and tactile form.

 All pupils are given sketchbooks to enable them to develop their own ideas and to encourage them to work in an independent way.
-The books are also used to collect and record information and ideas and to reinforce learning.
+The books are also used to record information and ideas which reinforces learning.

-Teachers are free to interpret the core themes according to their particular interests and individual schemes of work are designed to challenge pupils with a range of different learning styles.
+Teachers are free to interpret the core themes and individual schemes of work are designed to challenge pupils with a range of different learning styles.

 The work in Upper Fourth is designed to consolidate the skills and knowledge gained in the previous two years.
-Pupils continue to explore a range of media and are encouraged to sustain their efforts to produce outcomes of a good standard.
-Projects include the designing and painting of large murals, exploring printmaking techniques, developing ceramic work, mixed media collage work and observational painting and drawing based studies.
+Pupils continue to explore a range of media and are encouraged to sustain their efforts to produce personal outcomes.

-Edexcel Fine Art is offered at AS and A level in the Sixth Form.
+Edexcel Fine Art is offered at A Level in the Sixth Form.
 Explore our A Level Art Gallery below.

-To enable girls to continue to develop creative expertise we offer co-curricular clubs are offered in Art and Pottery.
+To enable pupils to continue to develop creative expertise, we offer a co-curricular art club focusing on general art and ceramics.

 A large number of pupils go on to study Art and Design on Foundation Courses or at University leading to careers in Fine Art, Design, Fashion, Graphics, Illustration, and the Media.

-Further information about the teaching and learning of Art may be obtained by contacting the Head of Department, Mrs Sally Scott firstname.lastname@example.org
+Further information about the teaching and learning of art may be obtained by contacting the Director of Creative Arts, Mrs Kirsten Mortimer.